Ward (1973 film)

-Ward (Štićenik) is a 1973 Yugoslav made-for-TV arthouse horror film directed by Serbian and Yugoslav director Đorđe Kadijević and based on the story Mihael and His Cousin by Serbian writer Filip David.
+Ward (Štićenik, lit.
+'Protegé') is a 1973 Yugoslav made-for-TV arthouse horror film directed by Serbian and Yugoslav director Đorđe Kadijević and based on the story "Mihael i njegov rođak" (Michael and His Cousin) by Serbian writer Filip David.
 The film is the first in Kadijević's mini-series Ciklus: Fantastika (Cycle: Fantasy).

 The film centers around a young man trying to find refuge in a mental hospital while being chased by a mysterious pursuer.
 Kadijević described the film as "not a typical representative of the horror genre", but as "a film thematically related to fantasy [...] in which a more psychological approach towards the subject matter is evident".